 EU Deforestation-free Products Regulation: the impact on businesses

-With the start of the new European mandate, businesses can expect a review of several green legislations approved in the previous term to better match the EU’s environmental ambitions with a call for protecting the competitiveness of the industries operating in Europe.
-This is the case with the EU Deforestation-free Products Regulation (EUDR).
+In this new European mandate, businesses are witnessing delays or reviews of several green legislations approved in the previous term.
+This is done by the European institutions to better match the EU’s environmental ambitions with a call for protecting the competitiveness of the industries operating in Europe.
+The EU Deforestation-free Products Regulation (EUDR) is a prime example of such a trend.
+Originally set to apply from December 2024, its implementation has now been postponed twice.

 What is the EU Deforestation-free Products Regulation?

 On 29 June 2023, the Regulation on deforestation-free products entered into force.
-The Regulation aims to control EU imports linked to deforestation, with the goal to minimise the impact of the EU economy on deforestation and forest degradation, but also to bring down greenhouse gas emissions and biodiversity loss.
+The Regulation aims to control EU imports linked to deforestation, with the goal of minimising the impact of the EU economy on deforestation and forest degradation, but also to bring down greenhouse gas emissions and biodiversity loss.

 The main driver of these processes is the expansion of agricultural land that is linked to the production of commodities such as cattle, wood, cocoa, soy, palm oil, coffee, rubber, and some of their derived products, including leather, chocolate, tyres, or furniture.
 The Regulation specifically addresses the commerce of such commodities and derived products, which will have to pass thorough due diligence checks before being placed in or exported from the European market.